alexandrac1420/Aplicaciones_Distribuidas/README.md

-﻿# Concurrent Web Server
+﻿# Simple Concurrent Web Server

-This project implements a concurrent HTTP server in Java that serves static files from a specified directory.
-The server handles multiple client requests concurrently using a fixed-size thread pool.
+This project implements a concurrent HTTP server in Java that serves static files from a specified directory and handles multiple client requests concurrently using a fixed-size thread pool.

 ## Getting Started